CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module1/Module1.md

 <!-- #TODO: Update for eclipse -->

-`upstream/main` represents the repository you've forked.
-'Merging' it into you branch means that you're combining your modifications with the updates.
+`upstream/main` represents the repository you've forked. it may also be called `origin`.
+'Merging' it into you branch means that you're combining your modifications with any updates the owner has issued since your fork was created.

 <br>